6 Tips to help you grow out your grey hair.

 If your goal is to eventually ditch hair color completely switching up your go to hairstyles can help.
 Messy buns, braids, twists, side parts, and cute hair accessories can help draw attention away from growing out your hair.
 Click here to head to my pinterest for cute hairstyle ideas and how tos.

 Tip #6 - Consider Cutting Your Hair Shorter

 The quickest and easiest way to grow out your grey is going shorter and cutting the old hair color out.
 I understand this option isn't for everyone but if you already have short hair or always wanted to try a shorter style this is the way to go.

 If you are in the Portsmouth NH area I would love to be your hairstylist!

-I hope you found these tips helpful and to stay up to date with my weekly blog posts click here to subscribe.
+I hope you found these tips helpful and to stay up to date with my monthly blog posts click here to subscribe.